+During the 80s and most of the 90s, console games were designed to appeal to a young audience, while home/personal computer titles were – usually – meant for an older public.
 Still, as most gamers know, this doesn’t imply in the slightest that console titles were simpler or, god forbid, kid friendly; Ninja Gaiden or Contra are still the benchmark for hair tearing impossible to complete games.

-As for platformers, Disney was generally a very safe bet for us kids back then: they produced some of the best around, cranking out gem after gem, both for 8 & 16 bit consoles.
-The house of Mickey chose to work with talented developers, for example Capcom and Konami on Nintendo, but also kept a close watch on the products’ quality.
+As for platformers, Disney was generally a very safe bet for kids of the 80s and 90s back then: they produced some of the best titles around, cranking out gem after gem, both for 8 & 16 bit consoles.
+The house of Mickey chose to work with talented developers, like Capcom and Konami on Nintendo, while also keeping a close watch on the products’ quality.

 The 16 bit Illusions

 Emiko Yamamoto – from Castle to Kingdom (Hearts)

 The first Disney games to be licensed by Sega were two platformers: a tie-in for the anniversary of the movie Fantasia, for its then newborn 16 bit console, and a yet to be defined title with Mickey Mouse as the protagonist.
 The Fantasia anniversary game ended up in the hands of an external studio, Infogrames, and wasnot only marred by development woes, but also cursed by legal problems, which led to a short shelf life.

 Castle of Illusion, instead, went on to be one of the best platformers on Sega Genesis/Megadrive.
 It was the first time Disney had conceded its mascotte to star in a game, only after a particularly lucrative deal was drawn up by Sega and certain reassurances were given.
 Developed by a small internal Sega team, headed by designer Emiko Yamamoto, working under the watchful eye of a Disney producer who gave precise directions.